bmather02/event-staffr/readme.md

 # Event-Staffr
-Event-Staffr is a staff management and planning software designed to allow event directors of the United Country Western Dance Council to streamline the process of finding available judges, teachers, and administrative assistants.
+Event-Staffr is a staff management and planning web application designed to allow event directors of the United Country Western Dance Council to streamline the process of finding available judges, teachers, and administrative assistants.

 ## Technologies Used